Dani3lSun/apex-app-crappybird/README.md

 - Connect with SQLPlus as the APP_SCHEMA User
 - Run **setup.sql** file located in [../source/setup/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/setup).
 This will install all the database objects needed to run CrappyBird App.
 - Check for invalid objects!
 If so recompile them!
 - Run **admin.sql** file located in [../source/setup/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/setup).
-You will be prompted for a email address and password.
+You will be prompted for a name, email address and password.
 This will create the admin user to login within the app.
 - Run **system.sql** file located in [../source/setup/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/setup).
 You will be prompted for both Twitter API Keys from Preparations step before, the standard email sender address of the app and location/password of the Oracle SSL Wallet.
 This step is important, as it is needed!

 ###Webserver
-- Deploy all files and subfolders from [../server directory](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/server) on your Apex Webserver.
+- Deploy all files and subfolders from [../server directory](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/server) on your Apex Webserver under the image directory.

 ###Oracle Apex App Settings
 - Import the **300.sql** file located in [../source/apex/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/apex) into your newly created Workspace.